 This is where the VPN browser plugin or extension comes in.
 In this instance, let’s talk about VPN extensions for Google Chrome.

 All things aside, Google Chrome has long smashed through Microsoft’s IE (or Edge, nowadays) monopoly and whisked past Firefox to lead as the most popular Internet Browser today.
-Depending on which statistics you believe, as of now it stands at between 59.69% to 66.93% market share.
+According to “StatCounter Browser Market Share Worldwide on May 2023”, Google has 62.85% market share of worldwide browsers.

 VPN Browser Extensions Are Different from Chrome Incognito